Surgical Procedures: Parotidectomy

 • Avoid air travel for 2 weeks after surgery.

-• Care for your incision and shower as directed.
-Do not put the incision under water.
+• Care for your incision and shower as you are told.
+Do not put the incision underwater.

 What will I need at home?